2008 Dime Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The Reverse Of The 2008 Dime

-The reverse showcases a torch representing liberty as its central element, flanked by an olive sprig symbolizing peace on the left and an oak branch denoting strength and independence on the right.
-This symbolic arrangement was designed to commemorate the victorious conclusion of World War II, themes that remained relevant to the coin’s continued production into 2008.
+The reverse features a central torch representing liberty, flanked by an olive sprig (peace) on the left and an oak branch (strength and independence) on the right.
+This arrangement was specifically designed to commemorate the victorious end of World War II.

-The motto E PLURIBUS UNUM (out of many, one) stretches across the central field, while UNITED STATES OF AMERICA curves along the upper rim and ONE DIME anchors the bottom, completing the reverse inscriptions.
+The motto E PLURIBUS UNUM (meaning “out of many, one”) stretches across the central field.
+UNITED STATES OF AMERICA curves along the upper rim, while ONE DIME anchors the base of the reverse.

-The 2008 dime measures 17.91 millimeters in diameter and 1.35 millimeters in thickness, making it the smallest and thinnest circulating U.S. coin.
-Weighing 2.268 grams, the coin features a reeded edge—a security feature dating to the silver era—comprising 118 individual reeds.
+The 2008 dime measures 17.91 mm in diameter and 1.35 mm thick, making it the smallest and thinnest U.S. circulating coin.
+It weighs 2.268 grams and features a reeded (ridged) edge with 118 individual reeds — a security feature dating back to the silver era.

-The composition consists of outer layers of 75% copper and 25% nickel bonded to a pure copper core, the standard clad formula employed since 1965 that balanced production costs with durability for circulation.
+The composition consists of outer layers of 75% copper and 25% nickel bonded to a pure copper core, the standard clad formula used since 1965.
+The silver proof version, by contrast, contains 90% silver and 10% copper — equivalent to approximately 0.07234 troy ounces of pure silver.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)